cosmos/gaia/README.md

 **For node operators:** If you're interested in running a node on the current Cosmos Hub, check out the docs to [Join the Cosmos Hub Mainnet](https://hub.cosmos.network/main/hub-tutorials/join-mainnet).

-**For validators:** If you want to participate and help secure the Cosmos Hub and its [consumer chains](https://hub.cosmos.network/main/interchain-security), check out becoming a validator.
+**For validators:** If you want to participate and help secure the Cosmos Hub and its [consumer chains](https://hub.cosmos.network/main/interchain-security), consider becoming a validator.
 Information on what a validator is and how to participate as one can be found at the [Validator FAQ](https://hub.cosmos.network/main/validators/validator-faq).
 If you're running a validator node on the Cosmos Hub, reach out to a Janitor on the [Cosmos Developers Discord](https://discord.gg/interchain) to join the `#cosmos-hub-validators-verified` channel.

-**For delegators:** If you still want to participate on the Cosmos Hub, check out becoming a delegator.
+**For delegators:** If you want to secure the Cosmos Hub without running a validator, you can consider becoming a delegator.
 Information on what a delegator is and how to participate as one can be found at the [Delegator FAQ](https://hub.cosmos.network/main/delegators/delegator-faq).

 ## Testnet